makemeunsee/puzzle_solver/README.md

 ## Stats

-The original puzzle (see [specs in the code](src/common.rs)) has:
+As counted by the solvers, the puzzle has:

 * `1074` packing solutions when not considering the face values, i.e. as if the blocks were blank
-* `1074 * 8 * 4^9 = 2'252'341'248` packing solutions in total when considering the face values; factors detail:
+* `1074 * 2^3 * 4^9 = 2'252'341'248` packing solutions in total when considering the face values; factors detail:
-    * `8`: `3` blocks have a square base and have one rotation which becomes significant
+    * `2^3`: `3` blocks have a square base and have one more rotation which becomes significant
-    * `4^9`: from all `9` blocks, `4` rotations become significant
+    * `4^9`: from all `9` blocks, all `4` rotations of the block shape become significant
-* `2` fully distinct solutions; each solution has actually a twin obtained by flipping a single block, which exposes only one of its faces.
+* `2` fully distinct solutions; noting each solution has a very close twin, obtained by flipping a single block, of which only face is showing.

-Note: the stats here discount the solutions equivalent rotations of the whole puzzle (`4`).
+Note: the stats here discount the solutions equivalent rotations of the whole puzzle (factor `4`).
-The volumic solver still counts them.
+The 'shape only' volume solver still counts them.
-The constraints solver does not distinguish either the 'single block flip twins'.

-Note: the stats are 'measured' by running the solvers and may be incorrect due to bugs or design flaws.